Ultimate Guide: Crowdfunding for Nonprofits Made Easy

 4. Send direct mail to high net worth individuals

-While there are many challenges to coordinating direct mail outreach campaigns, you can simplify the process by including only those contacts with high net worth and who are very likely to donate to the campaign.
+While there are many challenges to coordinating direct mail outreach campaigns, you can simplify the process by including only those contacts with high net worth who are very likely to donate to the campaign.

 A personal letter/direct mail shows the extra effort to reach out to this individual for the fundraising initiative.
 Stand out from the others and send direct mail to solicit funds.